kpetrauskas92/fury-p3/README.md

 ### **Planning Overview:**

-* Concept:
 The initial concept of the game was a Battleship-style game, where the player guesses the location of the enemy's ships on a grid.
-However, during the development, the concept was switched to a tank board game where players try to destroy the enemy tanks on a grid.
+However, during the development, the concept was switched to a tank board game where the player tries to destroy the enemy tanks on a grid.

+"FURY" was chosen from one of your favorite movies, which represents the theme of the game well.

   Core aims for the project:

-* AIM 1
-* AIM 2
-* AIM 3
-* AIM 4
-* AIM 5
-* AIM 6
-* AIM 7
-* AIM 8
+* Maximize visual elements while utilizing a text-based terminal
+* Deliver a seamless user experience
+* Implement login and registration features
+* Integrate a leaderboard feature for top players
+* Establish a scoring system that takes difficulty levels into account
+* Update scores according to player registration status
+* Position tanks randomly on each game board
+* Offer an enjoyable challenge with rewards

 ### **Target Audiences:**

-* People that like
-* People that like
-* People that like
-* People that like
-* People that like
+* Python programmers interested in game logic
+* Fans of the movie Fury and military-themed entertainment
+* Casual players seeking strategic games for enjoyable pastime
+* Competitive individuals striving to surpass high scores
+* Individuals interested in honing their tactical skills in a single-player setting

 ### **User Stories:**

-* As a player, I want
+* As a player, I want a game featuring well-defined goals
-* As a player, I want
+* As a player, I want inputs that are easy to use and provide quick responses
-* As a player, I want
+* As a player, I want entertaining and engaging gameplay experience
-* As a player, I want
+* As a player, I want clear instructions on how to play the game
-* As a player, I want
+* As a player, I want to view my score and see the results of my gameplay

 ### **Game Aims:**

-* The game should
-* The game should
+* The game should feature clear rules to help players navigate through the gameplay
-* The game should
+* The game should offer a main menu and user menu for easy navigation and user control
-* The game should
+* The game should be straightforward and easy to grasp for new players
-* The game should
+* The game should feature a specified turn limit to add structure and strategy to the gameplay
-* The game should
+* The game should automatically update the scores of registered players
-* The game should
+* The game should give players informative and precise feedback to enhance the gaming experience.

 ---